Toronto Zoo: 2020s

 In late 2023, extensive renovations on the main entrance began, with plans set for it to become a "Conservation Campus" featuring a new exhibit for the zoo's North American river otters as well as updated guest services buildings and research facilities.

 On August 15, 2024, the zoo celebrated its 50th anniversary.
 The zoo took this opportunity to honour several longtime residents, including Puppe the Sumatran orangutan and Charles the Western lowland gorilla, the only two remaining animals from the zoo's first year of operation in 1974.
 A new bronze statue of Charles was unveiled outside of the African Rainforest pavilion as part of the festivities.
 Charles died from heart failure two months after the festivities at the age of 52.

+In 2025, the zoo received a retired Line 3 Scarborough S-series train car.
+The car was added to the Tundra Trek Zoomobile stop as both a display piece and a tribute to the line's history with the zoo.